Findings Filters

 Tip: For the fastest results, Tenable recommends using the Last Seen filter in all queries to return findings from the last 30 days.

-Filter Description
+Filter Finding Type(s) Description

-ACR
+ACR Vulnerabilities

 (Requires Tenable One or Tenable Lumin license) The Tenable-defined Asset Criticality Rating (ACR) as an integer from 1 to 10.

-AES
+AES Vulnerabilities

 (Requires Tenable One or Tenable Lumin license) The Tenable-defined Asset Exposure Score as an integer from 0 to 1000.

-Asset ID The UUID of the asset where a scan detected the finding.
+Asset ID All The UUID of the asset where a scan detected the finding.
 This value is unique to Tenable Vulnerability Management.

-Asset Name
+Asset Name All

 The name of the asset where a scan detected the vulnerability.
 This value is unique to Tenable Vulnerability Management.
 This filter is case-sensitive, but you can use the wildcard character to turn this off.

-Audit File The name of Audit file the scanner used to perform the audit.
+Audit File Host Audits The name of Audit file the scanner used to perform the audit.
 Audit files are XML-based text files that contain the specific configuration, file permission, and access control tests to be performed.

-Benchmark Benchmarks are published best practices released from source authorities, such as Center for Internet Security (CIS), United States Defense Information Systems Agency (DISA), and Microsoft.
+Benchmark Host Audits Benchmarks are published best practices released from source authorities, such as Center for Internet Security (CIS), United States Defense Information Systems Agency (DISA), and Microsoft.
 This filter provides a list of the supported benchmarks and the version of the benchmark.

-Benchmark Specification Name The benchmark name.
+Benchmark Specification Name Host Audits The benchmark name.

-CISA KEV Due Date
+CISA KEV Due Date Vulnerabilities

 The date on which Cybersecurity and Infrastructure Security Agency (CISA) Known Exploitable Vulnerability (KEV) remediation is due, as per Binding Operational Directive 22-01.
 Searches by the earliest due date for KEVs associated with the plugin.
 For more information, see the Known Exploited Vulnerabilities Catalog.

-Common Name
+Common Name Vulnerabilities

 A vulnerability's common name, for example Log4Shell.
 Not all vulnerabilities have a common name.

-Compliance Control There are a series of designations within the compliance frameworks that Tenable calls controls.
+Compliance Control Host Audits There are a series of designations within the compliance frameworks that Tenable calls controls.
 For example: CSF:DE.CM-3, 800-53:AU-12c, STIG-ID:WN10-AU-000045, and so on.
 This is a text-based field to filter on the specific control(s).
 Use this filter with the Compliance Framework filter.

-Compliance Family Name There are a series of designations within compliance frameworks that Tenable calls control.
+Compliance Family Name Host Audits There are a series of designations within compliance frameworks that Tenable calls control.
 For example: ISO/IEC-27001:A.12.4.1, or CSF:DE.CM-1.
 This filter groups the controls into families for easier and more efficient queries.
 For example: A12 - Operations security or CSF:Detect.
 Use this filter with the Compliance Framework filter.

 The Common Platform Enumeration (CPE) numbers for vulnerabilities that the plugin identifies.